neondatabase/website/content/docs/guides/liquibase.md

 ## Initialize a new Liquibase project

-Run the following command to initialize a Liquibase project, which sets up a `liquibase.properties` file, `flowfile`, and sample changelog.
+Run the following command to initialize a Liquibase project:

 ```bash
 liquibase init project